 The stress is enormous, the tiredness and vulnerability huge, and the anxiety off the Richter scale.

 Mainstream agencies start with the consequence not the cause.
 Labelled if the reality does come out as alcoholic, people then have to try to accept that, and attend pretty ineffective group therapies and when time is short, how on earth can they be expected to commit to that?
 So rather than look at the cause, there is a very negative conclusion that we are powerless, and will never be off the hook with alcohol because we have no will power.

-Alcohol is the quick fix, always temporary until unfortunately and often after being told you are an alkie, you deny that and carry on, which eventually can lead to full blown alcoholism, when it could so easily been nipped in the bud if cognitively they could have had appropriate help for their unique worries, anxieties and stress, the drinking side effect could have been either stopped or managed.
-It is long overdue that we adopt a different approach, and recognise that so many of us who saw this as an answer never wanted to be trapped, but understood, we may cut down on the horrible consequences that are suffered on a daily basis by thousands of very sensitive lovely people who can’t access proper treatment and are judged constantly.
+Alcohol is the quick fix, always temporary until unfortunately and often after being told you are an alkie, you deny that and carry on, which eventually can lead to full blown alcoholism, when it could so easily been nipped in the bud if you could have had appropriate help for unique worries, anxieties and stress, the drinking side effect could have been either stopped or managed.
+It is long overdue that we adopt a different approach, and recognise that so many of us who saw this as an answer never wanted to be trapped, but understood, we may cut down on the horrible consequences that are suffered on a daily basis by millions of very sensitive people who can’t access proper treatment and are judged constantly.
 The hypocrisy by those who judge is almost as bad as the booze!
 So much sympathy is shown to mental health issues these days, THIS is a mental health issue, so why are clients like mine and others, treated with such uncompassionate care?
-It is completely mystifying to me, and because of it has made this possibly one of the biggest health problems in both the UK and the US.
+It is completely mystifying to me, and because of it has made this one of the biggest health problems in the world.
 It makes me very very sad indeed.
-Would the government for once listen to those of us who know what they are talking about rather than following some bureaucratic script.
+Would the government for once listen to common sense instead of following an outdated script.